cherrypiejam/downpour-experiment/README.md

 In addition to the basic BitTyrant strategy, we also implemented two additional cheating strategies indicated in the paper.
 First, we implemented BitRebel, a strategic peer intended to counter BitTyrants.
-BitRebel can utilize one of BitTyrant's weakness, that is, BitTyrants infer the upload capacity of a peer through its annoucement rate.
-Therefore, BitRebels can make fast fake annoucements to trick BitTyrants into donate their capacities to BitRebels.
+BitRebel can utilize one of BitTyrant's weakness, that is, BitTyrants infer the upload capacity of a peer through its announcement rate.
+Therefore, BitRebels can make fast fake announcements to trick BitTyrants into donate their capacities to BitRebel.
 As a result, the download speed of BitRebels is expected to be high as more BitTyrant peers exist, and the BitTyrant peers' download speeds will be low if BitRebels exist.